homenc/HElib/README.md

 and `tableLookup.h`.
 Some examples are in `Test_binaryArith.cpp`, `Test_binaryCompare.cpp`, and `Test_tableLookup.cpp`.

-The inputs and putputs to the new routines are logically vectors of Ctxt objects (one Ctxt per bit in the binary representation).
+The inputs and outputs to the new routines are logically vectors of Ctxt objects (one Ctxt per bit in the binary representation).
 These vectors are wrapped by the new `CtPtrs` wrapper (see `CtPtrs.h` and the underlying `PtrsVector.h` and `PtrsMatrix.h`).
 Hence the same logic will work for any type of input that can be mapped logically to arrays of `Ctxt`s, as long as one can wrap them with the same wrapper class.
-In particular, we implementated wrappers for `std::vector<Ctxt>`, `std::vector<Ctxt*>`, `NTL::Vec<Ctxt>` and `NTL::Vec<Ctxt*>`.
+In particular, we implemented wrappers for `std::vector<Ctxt>`, `std::vector<Ctxt*>`, `NTL::Vec<Ctxt>` and `NTL::Vec<Ctxt*>`.